AlisonV2/av2-mevn-crud/README.md

 ## License

-All rights reserved for the logo and background image.
+All rights reserved for the logo and background image. <br>
 Everything else falls under the GNU LESSER GENERAL PUBLIC LICENSE.